pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step11.md

 ### Provider Contracts

-Pactflow currently supports oas(OpenAPI) spec files as a provider contract formats along with provider verification results.
+PactFlow currently supports oas(OpenAPI) spec files as a provider contract formats along with provider verification results.
 In order to produce a provider contract, you need to decide on a testing approach to capture the spec and verification results to form the provider contract:

 #### Verifying the provider contract